 - We always use kosher salt because it dissolves faster (or we think it does).
 You can read more about salt and come to your own conclusions.

 - We typically have 1% or 2% milk at home, so unless we specifically say “whole milk” it’s probably not whole milk.

-- If you’re going to use olive oil, buy extra-virgin olive oil that has a nice flavor.
+- If you’re going to use olive oil, buy one that has a nice flavor.

 - We prefer freshly-ground black pepper.
 If a recipe only says “pepper,” that’s what we mean.

 About our kitchen: